iToolsBT vs GFaker vs QPin: Hardware GPS Spoofer Showdown 2026

 4. App & Software Experience

-Winner: Qpin - Having an App Store app means no certificate revocation issues, no sideloading hassle, and automatic updates.
+Winner: QPin - Having an App Store app means no certificate revocation issues, no sideloading hassle, and automatic updates.

 5. Detection & Safety